The NBA great using hoops to help end gang culture

 After retiring, he helped form the Toronto Raptors in Canada -- the only current NBA side located outside the US.

-He was speaking to CNN on the eve of the NBA game between the Indiana Pacers and the Denver Nuggets that takes place at London's O2 Arena Thursday.
+He was speaking to CNN on the eve of the NBA game between the Indiana Pacers and the Denver Nuggets that took place at London's O2 Arena Thursday, with the Nuggets winning 140-112.

-It's part of the NBA's long-running Global Games initiative that's seen matches played all over the world: from Rio to Rome, Beijing to Barcelona.
+It formed another chapter of the NBA's long-running Global Games initiative that's seen matches played all over the world: from Rio to Rome, Beijing to Barcelona.

 "The more we expand and the more we expose our game to others, the closer it brings us together," says Thomas.